paolocaminiti/incremental-dom-jsonml/README.md

 ##### Advanced tricks
 A *style* attribute can be assigned both as a string or an object, [an object being mapped directly to style properties](http://google.github.io/incremental-dom/#rendering-dom/applying-styles).

-By assigning objects to element's properties arbitrary data, other than standard properties, can be added to any element, this is expecially usefull in event handling.
+By assigning objects to element's properties, arbitrary data other than standard properties can be added to any element, this is expecially usefull in event handling.

 When you want to coherce a string or number to be assigned as a property instead of an attribute create a new instance of it *{ inputValueName: new String(value), ... }*.